Spring Cleaning and Notes on Homeschooling

 Oh, but he won’t be graduating 🙂

 And he’s okay with that.
 I’m very proud of him for thinking outside the box and thriving.
 I’ll take a kid who loves learning and spends every waking moment honing his skills over a kid who jumps through all the hoops to get a diploma but remembers school with disdain.
-Jared will have happy memories of learning, being involved, and developing thinking skills that will serve him the rest of his life.
+JD will have happy memories of learning, being involved, and developing thinking skills that will serve him the rest of his life.

 Update 5/20/2017

 Oh man, I have so much to say but need to keep it short.
-Jared’s last semester at his school (senior year) was amazing.
+JD’s last semester at his school (senior year) was amazing.
 This is the child who was completely content to sit at a computer all day, but reluctantly agreed to take some more classes at the charter school last fall.
 Like I mentioned before, due to his aversion to formal English classes, I had previously steered him toward Speech and Debate, Yearbook and Journalism, and two years of Latin, so that at least he could be linguistically functional in the real world.

 English is Important but Math is Importanter.
 Yes, I bought him the t-shirt.